genesistoxical/pruebas/README.md

 <a href="#"><img src="docs/assets/Drop-Icons-v2.gif"/></a>

 ## Usage
 Drag and drop your images into the empty space, you will preview three images except if you only drag one or two.
-Below you can see the total amount of images to convert (subtracting three from preview).
+Below you can see the total amount of images to convert, subtracting three from preview.
 If you cannot drag, click on `Add images`.

 Leave the first switch on if you want to save them in the same folder, if you prefer to choose a specific folder, turn it off.
 You can also generate a tiny icon by turning on the second switch.
 Finally, click on `Convert` button, wait for the interface to restart because this indicates that it has finished and your icons are ready.